 If you are building your own dream home or if you know that you have always wanted to give it a go, but you want to do your research first, then there are a few things that you need to know.

 Don’t Just Throw Away Lots

-A lot of people instantly decide whether a lot is right for them.
-This should never be the case because you should always do your research about your lot while also making sure that it is suitable for your needs.
-A lot may not look entirely attractive, to begin with, but when you take into account the leveling, the location, the sunlight that it gets and more, you may find that it has way more potential than what you first thought.
-So many people throw away perfectly good lots and this can cause a ton of issues because it means that you will always be compromising your own investment.
+A lot of people instantly decide whether a certain lot is right for them.
+But this should never be the case.
+Because you should always do your research about your lot.
+All the while, you should also make sure that it is suitable for your needs.
+A lot may not look entirely attractive, to begin with.
+But then you take into account various things about it.
+For example, the leveling, the location, the sunlight that it gets and so on.
+Then you may find that it has way more potential than you first thought.
+So many people throw away perfectly good lots.
+And this can cause a ton of issues because it means that you will always be compromising your own investment.

 Learn your Stuff

 When you build your own home, you should know that the regulations are completely different when compared to buying your own dream home.
 You have to have a completely different attitude and you also need to be very disciplined as well.
 There are new regulations that you need to meet and there are also new words that you need to learn.
 You will be working in an environment that is always changing.
 So if you are not willing to put the work in to do your research then building your own home may not be a suitable option for you.

 There are not many self-build disasters that happen and this is because you often have an equity cushion that stops this.
 You will, however, experience a disaster if you do not stick to your budget.
 It helps to work out any liquid assets you have.
 In addition, it also helps to add this to the borrowing capacity you have.
 When you have this total number you can then add 10% to it- as this will be your emergency funding.
 Your bank will probably be able to lend you extra.
 But this is only the case if you were able to stick to the budget throughout.
 Of course, if you don’t add the extra 10% then you may find that you are even more financially stressed at the end.
 As a result, this can lead to you making some bad decisions.